saffire/language-specification/source/language/control-structures.rst

 if
 --
-An if-statement lets you execute code only when a certain condition has been met.
+An ``if``-statement lets you execute code only when a certain condition has been met.

 ::